KantCodeF/PIP/README.md

 In addition to being a regular platformer, we added representation of physics elements such as:

-A moon level with reduced gravity and lack of sound;
+-A moon level with reduced gravity and lack of sound;

-Springs that will estimate bounce based on the player "kinetic energy";
+-Springs that will estimate bounce based on the player "kinetic energy";

-Slippery block with reduced friction;
+-Slippery block with reduced friction;

-slopped blocks with slipping physics.
+-slopped blocks with slipping physics.